 This is a mission statement from taxthechurches.org;

-It was the fervent hope of the founders of our great nation that its government would not tresspass on the province of religion, and that religion would find neither refuge nor condemnation from a secular government.
-The founders’ committment to this idea was unequivocal.
+“It was the fervent hope of the founders of our great nation that its government would not trespass on the province of religion, and that religion would find neither refuge nor condemnation from a secular government.
+The founders’ commitment to this idea was unequivocal.
 The very first words of the Bill of Rights read: Congress shall make no law respecting an establishment of religion, or prohibiting the free exercise thereof.

 Whether you interpret that statement as an originalist, papist, feminist, or any other -ist, exempting religious organizations from paying taxes is a clear case of our government “respecting an establishment of religion,” precisely what the framers intended to prohibit.

 This is not to suggest that you abandon your church or your faith.
 For one thing, any religious organization that lives up to its commitments to its congregation and community would have nothing to fear from filing a tax return, just like every other non-profit.
-For another, when these institutions pay taxes like every other non-profit, each citizen’s tax burden is significantly lessened and consequently he or she may better endow a worthy institution with individual support.
+For another, when these institutions pay taxes like every other non-profit, each citizen’s tax burden is significantly lessened and consequently, he or she may better endow a worthy institution with individual support.

-“The purpose of separation of church and state is to keep forever from these shores the ceaseless strife that has soaked the soil of Europe in blood for centuries.” -James Madison
+“The purpose of separation of church and state is to keep forever from these shores the ceaseless strife that has soaked the soil of Europe in blood for centuries.”
+(James Madison)

 The term “separation of church and state” is the buzzword used to keep religious symbols and ideals out of mainstream government.
 I am not a historian, but the aforementioned quote from James Madison was never included in the Constitution of the United States.
 But his words were from the original gathering debating on how to frame the government.

-At this time in history, local, state and federal governments are going broke, and desperate for tax revenues.
+At this time in history, local, state and federal governments are going broke, and desperate for tax revenues

-“Because it costs you and me billions.
-We are not talking chump change here.
+Again, this is quoted from taxthechurchs.org; “Because it costs you and me billions.
+We are not talking about chump change here.
 Consider that for every tax dollar a religious organization does not pay, you and I pay it on its behalf.
 Many are among the wealthiest organizations in the world: by 1971, the amount of real and personal property owned by U.S. Churches was approx. $110 billion.
 In New York City alone, the amount was $3 billion in 1989.
-A 1986 estimate showed religious income in that year of approx. $100 billion, or about five times the income of the five largest corporations in the U.S. All tax free.
+A 1986 estimate showed religious income in that year of approx. $100 billion, or about five times the income of the five largest corporations in the U.S. All tax-free”.

-Could we be at a crossroads of a perfect storm?
-When government is desperate to increase revenues and the majority of the people resent all the tax free benefits and properties the church in America enjoys?
-Not to mention all the moral outage espoused from the church on a multitude of issues?
+When governments are desperate to increase revenues will they look at the tax-free loopholes religious organizations have?
+Will a majority of the people resent all the tax-free benefits and properties religious organizations own?
+Not to mention all the moral issues a secular society disagrees with religion on a multitude of issues?

-People forget we live in a Republic not a democracy.
+We must not forget we live in a Republic, not a democracy.
 We elect representatives to be our voice in government.
-In that light, people who wish more theology to be included deserve a voice and a place at the table as much as any other group.
+In that light, people who wish more religion to be included in public debate deserve a voice and a place at the table as much as any other group.